libretro/docs/docs/library/beetle_psx.md

 If foo is a multiple-disk game, you should have .cue files for each one, e.g. `foo (Disc 1).cue`, `foo (Disc 2).cue`, `foo (Disc 3).cue`.

-To take advantage of Beetle PSW's Disk Control feature for disk swapping, an index file (a m3u file) should be made.
+To take advantage of Disc Control feature for disk swapping, an index file (a m3u file) should be made.

 Create a text file and save it as `foo.m3u`.
 Then enter your game's .cue files on it.
 The m3u file contents should look something like this: